boldingd/EclipsePhaseContent/Kainouda2035.md

 >
 > **Gunslinger#MONOLITH**: Imagine looking at market-anarchists and being terrified of "socialism".
 >
-> **anarcat**: I mean, we do build social mechanisms into our societies that an-caps don't.
+> **anarcat**: You understand mutualism has a collective-ownership mechanism, right?

 In BF 11, the Thistledown Cooperative began the design and planning for a large central cavern, and for spinning the asteroid for centrigrav.
 This became a contentious issue in Kainouda politics, and drove tensions between the Thistledown Cooperative and other communities even higher.